 - NHMRC Salary Rates are generally set salary rates and on-costs for each round of NHMRC applications.
 Check the current application guidelines for further details.

-For other applications use the current University of Newcastle Salary Rates for all staff unless specified differently in the guidelines.
+For other applications use the most recent University of Newcastle Salary Rates (currently 31% for full-time and 16.2% for casual staff) unless specified differently in the guidelines.

 Salary on-costs (PDF 32 KB) are the extra taxes and costs that have to be paid under NSW law.

 If you require information about the levels of duties for research staff refer to the HEW level descriptors or contact Human Resource Services.

 - Granting bodies often cap salary and salary on-costs at a lower rate that does not meet the requirements of the University of Newcastle Enterprise Agreement, which prescribes the salary rates to be paid at the University.
 Any short fall in funds is to be met from other sources or by reducing the period of employment.

 - Consider and account for salary increments and Enterprise Bargaining Agreements awaiting endorsement and finalisation.

 The University must provide significant infrastructure for the support of research, including access to the University's computing systems; libraries; networked information retrieval facilities, physical accommodation; all risks insurance and professional indemnity insurance; animal and human ethics clearances; safety clearances; financial management and auditing; secretarial and administrative support and basic services such as power and telephones.